Updated: 06-Oct-17 15:41 ET

-- Total outstanding consumer credit increased by $12.4 billion in June (Briefing.com consensus $16.2 billion) after increasing by a slightly revised $18.3 billion (from $18.4 billion) in May.
+- Total outstanding consumer credit increased by $13.1 billion in August (Briefing.com consensus $16.0 billion) after increasing a downwardly revised $17.7 billion (from $18.5 billion) in July.

-- Consumer credit increased at a seasonally adjusted annual rate of 4.50% in June with revolving credit and nonrevolving credit increasing at similar annual rates.
+- Consumer credit increased at a seasonally adjusted annual rate of 4.25% in August with revolving credit increasing at an annual rate of 7.00% and nonrevolving credit increasing at an annual rate of 3.25%.